vortexman5/vortex/docs_summary/consolidated_configuration_guide.md

 ## Introduction

 Vortex AI uses a TOML-based configuration system that allows you to customize various aspects of its behavior.
-Previously, different features and modes had separate configuration files, which could be confusing and difficult to manage.
-The consolidated configuration system combines all these options into a single, comprehensive file.
+We've consolidated all configuration options into a single, comprehensive template file (`config.template.toml`), making it easier to configure and manage your Vortex AI installation.

 The consolidated configuration includes:
 - Core settings for workspace, debugging, and runtime